omonimus1/blog-jade-rubick/content/posts/2021-09-13--coordination-models/index.md

 2. **Self-service**.
 A team offers its work product without requiring other teams to collaborate with them.
 3. **Independent executor**.
 A team produces customer value without collaboration with other teams.
 They may make requests of other teams, but they don’t rely on those requests being completed.
 4. **Liaison**.
 An individual serves as a communication channel with a team or group of teams.
 5. **Embedded**.
 An individual has a source team, but spends the majority of their time working in another team and is treated like a part of that team.
+A variation of this is when the individual is associated with multiple teams or an organization, and they do work for those teams, or move between them.
 6. **[Single-threaded-owner](https://www.rubick.com/implementing-amazons-single-threaded-owner-model/)**.
 A team where all the cross-functional contributors (most commonly engineering, product, and design) all report to the same manager.
 7. **Centralized liaison**.
 A variation of the Liaison model, where you have representatives from a number of teams form a working group.
 8. **Merged group** (aka DevOps pattern).
 Two groups that previously passed work between each other are merged.